Types of keywords and how to use them in SEO

 Long-tail

-Disproving the theory that less is more, these are search terms which consist of usually 3-7 words.
+Disproving the theory that less is more, these are search terms that consist of usually 3-7 words; long-tail keywords.

 Focusing on more specific searches when you’re seeking to establish your company might feel counterintuitive.
 However, the specificity of long-tail keywords makes it easier for your brand to rank for these keywords on a search engine results page.